-- The immature stages of cabbage whitefly are not very susceptible to insecticides and so several applications may be needed to reduce a large population.
-Complete eradication is neither feasible nor necessary as it is only large populations that are likely to cause sooty mould.
+- Complete eradication of cabbage whitefly is neither feasible nor necessary as it is only large populations that are likely to cause sooty mould.
+The immature stages of cabbage whitefly are not very susceptible to insecticides and so several applications may be needed to reduce a large population.
 Brassica leaves are waxy and this makes them difficult to wet with pesticide sprays.
 Kale is the plant most affected as this insect occurs on young leaves that are going to be eaten.
 On cabbage, sprouts, cauliflower and broccoli, the edible parts are little affected.

-- Organic sprays, such as natural pyrethrum (e.g. Bug Clear Gun for Fruit & Veg, Neudorff Bug Free Bug and Larvae Killer), fatty acids (e.g. Doff Greenfly & Blackfly Killer) or plant oils (e.g. Vitax Plant Guard Pest & Disease Control, Bug Clear for Fruit and Veg) can give good control of whitefly.
+- Organic sprays, such as natural pyrethrum (e.g. Bug Clear Ultra 2, Neudorff Bug Free Bug and Larvae Killer) or plant oils (e.g. Vitax Plant Guard Pest & Disease Control, Bug Clear Fruit & Veg, Vitax Rose Guard) can give good control of whitefly.
 These pesticides have a very short persistence and so may require reapplication to keep whitefly numbers in check.
 Plant oil and fatty acid products are less likely to affect larger insects such as ladybird adults

 - More persistent contact-action insecticides include the synthetic pyrethroids lambda-cyhalothrin (e.g. Westland Resolva Bug Killer), deltamethrin (e.g. Provanto Ultimate Fruit & Vegetable Bug Killer, Provanto Sprayday Greenfly Killer) and cypermethrin (e.g. Py Bug Killer)